elliotwaite/nim-opengl-tutorials-by-the-cherno/README.md

 I followed The Cherno's [OpenGL tutorial series](https://www.youtube.com/playlist?list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2) on YouTube to learn OpenGL for Nim.
 In his tutorials, he uses C++, but since Nim's OpenGL code is very similar to the C++ code, it was easy to translate his code into Nim.
-I wanted to create this repo to potential help others who wanted to learn OpenGL for Nim, but were struggling to translate the available C++ tutorial into Nim code.
+I created this repo to help others who want to learn OpenGL for Nim but are struggling to translate the available C++ tutorials into Nim code.
 In The Cherno's tutorials, he starts with the basics and gradually builds up a code base.
 I stored the state of the code at the end of each episode in a separate folder.
 I skipped creating separate folders for the first 6 episodes since it wasn't until the 7th episode that something was drawn to the screen.
 So the `ep07` folder contains the combined code of working through episodes 1 through 7.
 Likewise, any other skipped episodes are just ones where there wasn't enough of a change in the code to warrant it having its own folder, so the progress made in that episode will just be combined into the folder for the next episode.

 ## The Videos and the Associated Code
 | YouTube Video(s) | Source Code |